Statistical inference for rough volatility: Minimax Theory: Proof of Theorem

-where the sequences $a$ and $b$ are defined in Lemma 5 of \cite{gloter2007estimation}.\\
+where the sequences $(a_k)_k$ and $(b_k)_k$ are defined in Lemma 5 of \cite{gloter2007estimation}.\\

 \cite{gloter2007estimation} also provides the mapping $T^n$ of Proposition \ref{prop:optimal:key}.
 This transformation is divided into two parts.
-The first one acts on $X^n_d$ and transforms the stationary sequence $(\varepsilon_k)_k$ with spectral density $|2\sin(v/2)|^{1-2H_0}$ into a stationary sequence $(\varepsilon_k')_k$ with spectral density $|2\sin(v/2)|^{1-2H_1}$ which can be done since these measures are absolutely continuous.
-The second one is more tricky and uses the sequences $a$ and $b$ to transform linearly the $\varepsilon_{j,k}$.
+The first one acts on $X^n_d$ and transforms the stationary sequence $(\varepsilon_k)_k$ with spectral density $|2\sin(v/2)|^{1-2H_0}$ into a stationary sequence $(\varepsilon_k')_k$ with spectral density $|2\sin(v/2)|^{1-2H_1}$, which can be done since these measures are mutually absolutely continuous.
+The second one is slightly more involved and uses the sequences $(a_k)_k$ and $(b_k)_k$ to linearly transform the $(\varepsilon_{j,k})_{j,k}$.
 We refer once more to \cite{gloter2007estimation} for the details.
-The only important result regarding this construction for the proof of point \ref{prop:optimal:key:enum:3} of \ref{prop:optimal:key} is the following development
+The only important result regarding this construction for the proof of point \ref{prop:optimal:key:enum:3} of Proposition \ref{prop:optimal:key} is the following expansion: